Skip to content

 1. Complexity

 Managing a holding company can be a little complex.
-The regulatory compliance and reporting requirements are increased with many subsidiaries under the holding company.
+The regulatory compliance and reporting requirements have increased with many subsidiaries under the holding company.
 This makes the management of holding companies tricky and lengthy.

 2. Double Taxation